goatshriek/ruby-dragon/README.md

 You can also find help directly in the Ghidra help menu (press `F1`) on the `Ghidra Functionality->Scripting->Ruby Interpreter` page.

+Current versions of Ghidra suffer from a class loading problem that may cause issues with Ruby depending on your version of Java.
+If you run into this, copy the `launch.properties` file in the `data` folder (both in this repo and in the extension package) into your Ghidra installation's `support` directory.
+This will add the necessary arguments to the JVM to resolve the issue.

 ## Kotlin Usage
 Kotlin is used in much the same way as the Ruby toolset with some obvious